 Certificate in the Didactic Program in Dietetics (D.P.D.)

 The D.P.D.
 Certificate is designed for those students who have already completed a Bachelor's degree and who would like to complete solely the Didactic Program requirements to become a Registered Dietitian.
 Even students who have already obtained a Bachelor's degree in a different discipline can complete the D.P.D.
 Certificate program to apply for a supervised practice program (e.g., dietetic internship).
-The Commission on Accreditation for Dietetics Education (CADE) of the American Dietetic Association didactic undergraduate course requirements for the Simmons College D.P.D.
-Certificate are indicated below.
-Any pre-requisite courses specified in the college catalog for each course must be completed prior to taking the course in question.
+The Commission on Accreditation for Dietetics Education (CADE) of the American Academy of Nutrition and Dietetics has approved the didactic undergraduate courses for the Simmons College D.P.D.
+Certificate Any pre-requisite courses specified in the college catalog for each course must be completed prior to taking the course in question.

 This certificate, along with a verification statement signed by the D.P.D.
 Director at Simmons College, will confirm the successful completion of this first step in the credentialing process for dietetics practitioners.
 Students must pass the D.P.D. courses at Simmons College to be eligible for a verification statement.
 In addition to a minimum of a Bachelor's degree, and the didactic courses, an accredited supervised practice program (dietetic internship) must be completed to ensure eligibility to take the R.D. exam.
 The courses in this certificate are coded as graduate courses (tuition is based on the graduate rate) but they are actually undergraduate in content.
 Credits earned through completion of the DPD Certificate do not count towards the Master's in Nutrition and Health Promotion degree.

 It should be noted that fulfilling the aforementioned courses required for the Certificate in the Didactic Program in Dietetics is only one step in the credentialing process for dietetics practitioners.
-In addition to a minimum of a Bachelor's degree, the undergraduate D.P.D. course completion must be followed by an accredited supervised practice program (e.g., a dietetic internship program (D.I.P.)) to ensure eligibility to take the R.D. examination.
-The application to the D.I.P. is a separate process and completion of the Certificate in the D.P.D. in no way guarantees acceptance into a D.I.P.
+In addition to a minimum of a Bachelor's degree, the undergraduate D.P.D. course completion must be followed by an accredited supervised practice program (e.g., a dietetic internship program (D.I.P.) to ensure eligibility to take the R.D. examination.
+The application to the D.I.P. is a separate process and completion of the Certificate in the D.P.D. does not guarantee acceptance into a D.I.P.
 The dietetics internship application process is competitive and not all applicants are accepted.
 Statistics on the national acceptance rates to dietetic internships are shown on the following web site: http://www.eatright.org/CADE/content.aspx?id=186.

 In recent years, about half of those applying to DIs nationally were accepted into dietetic internships, among Simmons College DPD students the match rate is considerably higher with about 81% matching in 2011 and 96% matching in 2012.
 For more information on becoming a registered dietitian please see http://www.eatright.org/BecomeanRDorDTR/